ryouchinsa/ryouchinsa.github.io/export/README.md

 - For "Image size", images are resized, if "Image size" is empty, images are not resized.
 - For "Names file", there are "yaml file as dictionary", "yaml file as array", and "names file".
 - For "Export only used names", if checked on, all annotation files are scanned and the new objects table is created, based on the objects table, each object index is written in each YOLO text file.
 If you are using attributes, check on "Export only used names".
+- When your YOLO text files are using the CRLF line break, RectLabel saves each YOLO text file using the CRLF line break, not LF line break.

 ![yolo_export](https://github.com/user-attachments/assets/da7b521d-fff8-4b03-9c19-a2276d41b6e6)